gridsome/gridsome.org/docs/how-to-contribute.md

 ## Contributing to the blog
-Creating guest blog posts for Gridsome.org users is a great way to contribute.
+Creating guest blog posts for Gridsome.org users is a great way to contribute to Gridsome community.
 A typical blog post could be: **How our company is using Gridsome to do XX**, or **How to integrate XX with Gridsome**.

 To add a new blog post to the gridsome.org blog: